mrieppel/FitchFX/README.md

 FitchFX
 =======

 FitchFX is a web app written in JavaScript that lets users construct proofs in a Fitch-style natural deduction system, and export verified proofs in plain text or LaTeX.
-It is a modification of the [FitchJS](https://github.com/mrieppel/fitchjs) program, incorporating the notation and rules I use in my version of the forallx textbook, [forall x @syr](https://github.com/mrieppel/forallxsyr).
+It is a modification of the [FitchJS](https://github.com/mrieppel/fitchjs) program, incorporating the notation and rules I use in my version of the forallx textbook, [forallx@syr](https://github.com/mrieppel/forallxsyr).
 The Fitch proofs are drawn using the [D3.js](http://d3js.org/) library.
 If you come across any bugs, please email me at: mrieppel at gmail dot com.

 A live version of the program is [here](https://mrieppel.github.io/FitchFX/).